Using Dynamic Content To Fish In Your Users

 This criteria can range from meeting broad categories, like gender or location, to more granular rules, (has signed up for a newsletter in the past week, or has purchased a certain item in the month of July).
 Dependent on these criteria, dynamic content adjusts accordingly to remain relevant to the user.

-While extremely pervasive in the ecommerce sector—think Amazon’s ‘recommended for you’ or ‘others who purchased this also bought’ features—dynamic content can be applied to virtually any digital platform, and in many different forms.
+While extremely pervasive in the ecommerce sector—think Amazon’s ‘recommended for you’ or ‘others who purchased this also bought’ features—dynamic content can be applied to virtually any digital platform, and take many different forms.

-One of the most common applications of dynamic content, sending personalized emails to your customer base is an essential marketing technique that everyone should be using.
+One of the most common applications of dynamic content, sending personalized emails to your customer base is an essential marketing technique.
 It should go beyond a simple “Hi, [Name]” in the subject line as well—consider including content that changes based on a user’s previous purchase history, or their current location.

 An oft-forgotten application of dynamic content, tailoring your call-to-actions to an individual significantly improves the likelihood they’ll click on it, and can seriously boost conversion rate.